Nekroph/WorkForce/WorkForce/WT&A Standard Product Functional Implementation Essentials (PT105)/Setups/Setup Defined Market Instance.md

 ### Step 3: Review the Product Assembly Instructions

-Before you begin configuring, go through the *MARKET* **Product Assembly Instructions**, which walk you through the build process of the [[defined market]].
+Before you begin configuring, go through the *MARKET* **Product Assembly Instructions**, which walk you through the build process of the [[Defined Market]].
 These instructions are similar to Template Instructions in that they include context as well as technical specifics for each build step.

 The procedures in this course cover essential processes in the Product Assembly Instructions as well as delivery guidelines for a specific market.